CompewterTutor/AiSpire/llm_brain/MEMORY.md

 - Lua socket implementation using LuaSocket library
 - MCP protocol implementation in Python
 - Detailed SDK stubs from vectric_lua_sdk_stubs.lua available for reference
+- SDK objects for vector manipulation identified:
+  - Contour: For path creation and manipulation
+  - Circle, Polyline, BezierCurve: For specific vector types
+  - Text: For text creation and styling
+  - Group: For organizing multiple objects
+  - Transformation2D: For transforming objects

 ## Development Environment
 - Need to set up: